-Our initial approach was to use these models to develop analysis from the 'bottom up' - using individual level data to understand how hunger and hardship drives additional costs.
+Justice system -Higher spending on crime Health departments -Higher healthcare costs Our initial approach was to use these models to develop analysis from the 'bottom up' - using individual level data to understand how hunger and hardship drives additional costs.
 This required two pieces of information:

-- 1. A unit cost of using a public service i.e. the average cost of an ambulance trip or inpatient admission to hospital.
-Typically, this was found through administrative data. - 2.
-The increased propensity of people facing hunger and hardship to need that support we aimed to principally derive these from analysis of individual level datasets.
+- A unit cost of using a public service, i.e. the average cost of an ambulance trip or inpatient admission to hospital.
+Typically, this was found through administrative data. - The increased propensity of people facing hunger and hardship to need that support we aimed to principally derive these from analysis of individual level datasets.

-For the propensity analysis our starting point, where possible, was to attempt to derive this through regression analysis to ensure as far as possible propensity differentials controlled for other factors.
+For the propensity analysis our starting point, where possible, was to attempt to derive this through regression analysis - to ensure to the best of our ability that propensity differentials controlled for other factors.

 While this method of finding unit costs and applying those to propensities is the basis of the figures presented in this report, as with previous studies our ideal methods were limited by data availability.
-This means, for example, that the majority of the health care service costs are instead derived initially from area-based estimates of service use and calibrated using individual level analysis.
+This means, for example, that the majority of the healthcare service costs are instead derived initially from area-based estimates of service use, and calibrated using individual level analysis.